Paul Henry Ourry: Naval career

 After some delays Ourry was appointed to command the newly built sixth-rate frigate HMS Success from early 1757.
 However, family matters had since arisen that required him to seek a leave of absence for travel to Halifax, West Yorkshire.
 The Navy was reluctant to grant the request, and Ourry only obtained leave after the intervention of John Clevland, the Secretary to the Admiralty and a friend of Ourry's family.
-A subsequent request for additional leave was flatly refused with advice from Admiralty that "his service is wanted and is so pressing that the Lords will not permit any other action that can occasion a moments delay."
+A subsequent request for additional leave was flatly refused with advice from Admiralty that "his service is wanted and is so pressing that the Lords will not permit any other action that can occasion a moment's delay."

 In June 1758 Ourry took part in the landing at Cancale Bay.
 He commanded HMS Actaeon from 1759 to 1763 and took part in the Expedition against Belle Île in June 1761 and in operations in Martinique in February 1762.
 In 1763 he became a Member of Parliament but continued in service for several years.
 From 1763 to 1767 he commanded HMS Hero.
-His last three commands were HMS Firm between 1770 and 1771 HMS Dublin from 1771 to 1773 and also HMS Fame between 1770 and 1772.
+His last three commands were the fourth- and third-rate ships of the line HMS Firm between 1770 and 1771, HMS Dublin from 1771 to 1773 and HMS Fame between 1770 and 1772.